cccarly/projects/README.md

 - identify underlying pattarn based on combination of products, transactions
 - identify what is the key variable associated with target variable (if target variable exists)

+### 04 KNN method of recommender system

+- identify similar users who is likely to use new fin-tech services